MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-virtualsystemmigrationservice-checkvirtualsystemismigratabletohost.md

 ---
-Description: 'Method to perform a pre-check to determine whether a virtual system is likely to be successfully migrated to a target host specified by a network name or IP address.' ms.assetid: 'bfcd4063-30fe-4d18-9df9-7b84a680814c'
+Description: Method to perform a pre-check to determine whether a virtual system is likely to be successfully migrated to a target host specified by a network name or IP address. ms.assetid: bfcd4063-30fe-4d18-9df9-7b84a680814c
-title: 'CheckVirtualSystemIsMigratableToHost method of the CIM\_VirtualSystemMigrationService class'
+title: CheckVirtualSystemIsMigratableToHost method of the CIM\_VirtualSystemMigrationService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CheckVirtualSystemIsMigratableToHost method of the CIM\_VirtualSystemMigrationService class